DES-Network/DES-Chain/test-network/README.md

 # Test DES Network

 This folder contains scripts to help configure a test DES network and allow you to evaluate the functionality with easy to use, verbose examples.
-This test network contains 3 nodes, namely `Node 1`, `Node 2` and `Node 3`. `Node 1` is the a Regulator.
+This test network contains 5 nodes, out of which `Node 1` is the Regulator.

 Initially, the network permissioning works like Quorum, where every node that is listed in the `permissioned-nodes.js` file, gets to participate in the network.
 However, after the deployment of the DES contract, which keeps track of permissioned nodes and the regulators in the network, the permissioning will be handled by the DES contract.